 For organizations looking to protect themselves against ransomware, it is helpful to understand what it is, how and why ransomware is evolving, and what measures organizations can take to stop it.
 Taking proactive measures against ransomware attacks helps businesses safeguard their valuable data and ensure the continuity of their operations.

-What Is Ransomware?
+What is Ransomware?

-In the case of most ransomware attacks, the encryption restricts access to critical files, systems, and applications, and refusal or failure to pay the demanded amount may result in permanent blockage of those assets, or leakage of valuable data to the cybercriminal underworld.
-Commonly accepted forms of ransomware payment include cryptocurrency, credit card payments, and wire transfers.
+In most ransomware attacks, encryption restricts access to critical fines, systems, and applications.
+Refusing or failing to pay the demanded amount may result in permanently blocking those assets or leaking valuable data to public shaming sites and dark markets.

 How Does Ransomware Work?

 For cybercriminals, creating and distributing ransomware is not complicated.
 The encryption functions needed for ransomware exist natively on Windows and Unix-based machines like macOS and Linus.
 Attackers can also use open-source projects or buy off-the-shelf malware from Ransomware-as-a-Service (RaaS) providers like SMAUG RaaS and Shifr RaaS.
 These portals are becoming more widespread and easily accessible to less-sophisticated hackers.